Administration order

 Enforcement of Judgment Office

-The enforcement of judgment office or EJO are responsible for collecting unpaid court debts in Northern Ireland
+The department responsible for collecting unpaid court debts in Northern Ireland.

 Equity